Higher education

 After you have accepted your offer

 After you accept the offer, contact the university to set up support.
-In addition to telling you about services and resources available to you, they can answer any questions you have.
+They will also let you know about services and resources available to you.

-To help the move from school or college to university, you may be able to attend a summer school or complete summer courses.
-The summer activities can help you if you find settling into new environments uneasy.
-Ask your university or college to check if they can help you.
+You may be able to attend a summer school or complete summer courses to help you move to university.
+Summer activities can help you if you find settling into new environments uneasy.
+Ask your university to see if they can help you.

 For support with your transition visit the Student Minds website.